oceanprotocol/docs/discover/faq.md

 A portion of the revenue earned in the Ocean ecosystem is earmarked for buy-and-burn.
 If the transaction volume on Ocean reaches scale and is broadly adopted to the point where the buy-burn mechanism outruns the emissions of Ocean token, the Ocean token supply would deflate.

+(this question should be removed as it is already covered in the question "How is the fee distribution made, and what is the percentage allocated to burning, rewards, and revenue?" in the 514th line )
 </details>

 <details>